The most overlooked digital transformation challenge for managers is not so much digitalisation itself, but its secondary effects.

 The fragmented supply chain eats the customer

 On the other hand, with self service come responsibilities.
 Imagine you want to print a poster in an online print-shop.
 You may enjoy to preview the format, or a frame.
 But interesting enough, many providers ask the customer to deliver specific formats (transfer png to pdf), and leave the responsibility for the correct application of printers marks and bleeds, or choice of paper thickness, with the often inexperienced customer (do you know what printers marks and bleeds are?
 I didn’t.).
 Or think about the best choice of ticket fare in a complicated ride – Deutsche Bahn are famous for their maze of options.
-Or who of us know exactly what we are choosing when asked to make a credit card payment abroad in local vs. home currency?
-In the name of self-service, and in a careful balance between less tedious access and more value-adding work, today’s online customers are ready to take over an ever growing part of what remains of work.
+Or who of us knows exactly what we are choosing when asked to make a credit card payment abroad in local vs. home currency?
+In the name of self-service, and in a careful balance between less tedious access and more value-adding steps in the workflow, today’s online customers are ready to take over an ever growing part of the remaining work.

 The inherent libertarianism of platforms

 But it is also a great entry for the secondary effects we have observed about platforms.
 Platforms have the tendency to individualise gains and distribute risks.
 Globally mobile digital services are flexible to choose preferred regulatory environments.
 What are inherent biases of such a system?
 The five-day-work-week micro-entrepreneur competes against the seven-day-work-week micro-entrepreneur.
 The one with health insurance and pension plan against the one without.
 The one who obeys safety regulations against the one who doesn’t.
 The inherent bias of the digital transformation points away from what many of us, at least in Europe, consider achievements of civilisation in labor protection, and towards libertarianism.
-At the other end of the stick you will find a growing precariat.
+At the other end of the stick you will find a growing income gap between those who offer their services on platforms, and those who own them, and as a consequence, a growing precariat.

 Where does this put corporate social responsibility in your digital business model?